 It all began with a search for simple Tarot symbols to use in my note-taking.
 I found this key which would have been a perfect solution, had I not got drawn into the challenge of representing the Major Arcana with as few shapes and lines as I could.
 The next thing I knew, instead of using the symbols to journal, I was designing a journal to lay out the symbols.
 I hope you’ll enjoy this by-product of my over-enthusiasm! :)

 I’ve been reading up a lot on symbolism, and the Tarot in particular.
 The Waite-Smith deck must be one of the most elegant and beautiful symbol systems ever created. ✻ Whether or not you’re interested in divination (and perhaps especially if you think it’s new age nonsense), I urge you to make a study of the Tarot.
-I’ll have a post up later this week in which I discuss my own recommendations on the subject.
+If you’re a writer, you might be interested in my two-part post on the The Fool’s Journey for Writers.

 ✻ Although, I’m not ruling out the possibility of an ‘Alethiometer Study Journal’ in the near future. ;)